 The sole purpose of SEO is to boost Google rankings.
 Thus, any organization, small or big, can benefit from SEO.
 However, enterprise SEO is a whole lot different from traditional SEO.

-We will discuss each point in detail below; however, we need to remember that for large enterprise websites crawl budget optimization is a priority.
+We will discuss each point in detail below; however, you should keep in mind that crawl budget optimization remains a priority for large enterprise websites.

-Hence, the biggest difference is that these sites need an enterprise SEO tool that can track crawl budget, zombie and orphan pages, accessibility errors, areas of crawl deficiency, bot behavior by distance from the index by content size, and inlinks, most active pages, and more.
+Hence, the biggest difference is that these sites need a top SEO tool that can track crawl budget, zombie and orphan pages, accessibility errors, areas of crawl deficiency, any bot behavior by distance from the index by content size and inlinks and most active pages.

-Now let’s see why SEO for these large websites is different and tricky.
+Now let’s see why enterprise SEO strategies for these large websites are different and tricky.

 Source